Thermoelectric radiation detector based on superconductor/ferromagnet systems: Conclusions

-Note that as such thermoelectric radiation detection is not a new concept \cite{jones47}.
-However, the previous such detectors rely on using thermoelectric materials based on semiconductors operating at and above room temperature $T_{\rm RT}$.
-Because the spurious heat conduction processes have a heat conductance scaling at least as $\sim T^3$ (typical phonon heat conductivity \cite{giazotto06}), the corresponding NEP is $(T_{\rm RT}/T )^{5/2} \sim 10^{15/2}$ times larger than that considered here.
+As such thermoelectric radiation detection is not a new concept \cite{jones47}.
+However, most of the previously studied thermoelectric detectors have relied on using semiconducting thermoelectric materials, operating at and above room temperature $T_{\rm RT}$.
+Because the spurious heat conduction processes have a heat conductance scaling at least as $\sim T^3$ (typical phonon heat conductivity \cite{giazotto06}), the corresponding NEP is $(T_{\rm RT}/T )^{5/2} \sim 10^{15/2}$ times larger than that considered here (this estimate assumes the Debye temperature to exceed the room temperature, but it should in any case be taken as indicative).
 On the other hand, quantum dot structures may exhibit strong thermoelectric effects even at low temperatures \cite{svilans16}.
 Contrary to the superconductor/ferromagnet structure considered here, in those devices the thermoelectric effects are single-channel phenomena, and therefore it may be difficult to make the electronic thermal conduction dominate over the spurious heat conduction channels.

 In this paper, we have shown how a combination of superconducting and magnetic materials can be used to construct a truly novel type of a low-temperature radiation detector relying on the thermoelectric effect and thereby not requiring extra bias power to be applied into the device.
-This leads to an easier manufacturing of arrays of such detectors, and especially helps in maintaining the low operating temperatures required for ultrasensitive operation.
-Nevertheless, due to the lack of the bias lines, novel multiplexing strategies may need to be designed and is a topic for further research.
+This leads to simpler designs of arrays of such detectors, and helps in maintaining the low operating temperatures required for ultrasensitive operation.
+In addition, ultrasensitive TES bolometers necessarily have a very low tolerance for excess power loading, as the device can be saturated and pushed out of the transition region with it.
+For the detectors discussed here there is no such abrupt effect, although excess power could lead to performance degradation due to overheating.
+Nevertheless, due to the lack of the bias lines, novel multiplexing strategies may need to be designed.
+We present one possible scheme in Fig.~\ref{fig:multiplex}.
+There, the output looks quite similar to that of frequency multiplexed TES or KID readout schemes, but the possible heating effects in the (dissipative) field-effect transistors can be engineered far apart from the pixels absorbing the radiation.
+Nevertheless, the optimal multiplexing strategies is a topic for further research.